 Treating Depression with Acupuncture and Herbs

-Approximately 40 million Americans suffer with chronic anxiety or depression and 10-15% of women suffer from postpartum depression.
+Approximately 40 million Americans suffer from chronic anxiety or depression, and 10–15% of women experience postpartum depression.

-Often times many people don’t seek help for fear of shame or judgment and are left untreated.
-Those that are seeking help, approximately one out of eight adults, are currently taking antidepressant medications.
-While these medications offer support, there are many that do not respond well to medications.
-This can be due to a number of factors including:
+Oftentimes, many people don’t seek help for fear of shame or judgment and are left untreated.
+Of those seeking help—approximately one out of eight adults—many are currently taking antidepressant medications.
+While these medications offer support, there are also many who do not respond well to medications.
+This can be due to a number of factors, including:

 • Numerous side effects that outweigh the benefits of the medication